antonym/autobench/README.md

 Revisit, existing code was working with Ubuntu MAAS, need to circle back and clean it up prov role was using for spinning up resources in maas and injecting the benchmark file

-# Manual Server Provisioning and Push to Phoromatic
+# Manual Client Provisioning and Push to Phoromatic

 The client tooling is useful for running a test on a client and pushing it to phoromatic automatically.